lacroixDj/mars-rover/README.md

 > docker run -it --name martian-robots lacroixdj/martian-robots:latest
 ```

-if everything went well so far, you should see an output similar to the top banner image in this repo.!
+if everything went well so far, you should see an output similar to the top banner image in this repo!

 ### Re-running your container after exiting / quiting

 It's normal for docker to stop running containers when the main process is closed or killed.
-Luckily, we can re-ignite our container in a simple way as many times as we want
+Luckily, we can restart our container in a simple way as many times as we want

-First lets re-start our container:
+First lets restart our container:

 ```
 > sudo docker start martian-robots